build-on-aws/content/posts/securing-wordpress-on-lightsail-lock-down-your-server/index.md

 Unattended-Upgrade::Automatic-Reboot-Time "02:00";
 ```

-Additionaly, We can configure the update frequency by editing the `20auto-upgrades` file.
+Additionally, We can configure the update frequency by editing the `20auto-upgrades` file.
 This file is in the same directory as the `50unattended-upgrades` file, i.e., `/etc/apt/apt.conf.d/`.
-The file sets the default values for updating the package lists and upgrades by setting the optio to `1` or true.
-We can also set the frequecny of package downloads by setting the number of days and when to clean the package cache.
+The file sets the default values for updating the package lists and upgrades by setting the option to `1` or true.
+We can also set the frequency of package downloads by setting the number of days and when to clean the package cache.

 ```shell
 APT::Periodic::Update-Package-Lists "1";